gopaldhanokar22/Arduino_Uno_R3/README.md

 Switch 3 → Stop the motor.

 __1. Hardware Components Required:__
- - Microcontroller (MCU) - Arduino Uno (or any other compatible MCU).
+ - Microcontroller (MCU) - Arduino Uno.
  - L298N Motor Driver Module – To drive the DC motor.
  - DC Motor – To be controlled.
  - 3 Push Buttons – To control motor direction and stop.